Shiroechi/CSharp-Checksum/README.md

 * [Portable.BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle/)

 ## To do
-* compare file with hash value
+* Compare file with hash value from text file
 * more hash function
 * hash multiple file